Golden Eagles vs. Spartans: Second Round Betting Trends, Record ATS, Home/Road Splits

 Marquette Betting Records & Stats

-- Marquette's games this season have gone over this contest's total of 141.5 points 22 times.
+- In 22 games this season, Marquette and its opponents have scored more than 141.5 combined points.

-- Marquette's outings this year have an average point total of 150.2, 8.7 more points than this matchup's over/under.
+- The average point total in Marquette's outings this year is 150.2, 8.7 more than this matchup's over/under.

 - The Golden Eagles have gone 20-11-0 ATS this season.

-- The moneyline for this contest implies a 60.8% chance of a victory for Marquette.
+- The bookmakers' moneyline implies a 59.2% chance of a victory for Marquette.

 Marquette vs. Michigan State Over/Under Stats